OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

   - You get a warning if you still specify a provider using the `getInstance` method and you target any API below P. If you target P or above, you get an error.
   - The `Crypto` provider is now removed.
 Calling it will result in a `NoSuchProviderException`.

 Android SDK provides mechanisms for specifying secure key generation and use.
-Android 6.0 (API Level 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.
+Android 6.0 (API level 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.

 Here's an example of using AES/CBC/PKCS7Padding on API 23+: